hypothesis/client/docs/developers/developing.rst

 This is the currently easiest way to get your development client running in a browser.
-It sets you up to make changes to the client and to the Chrome extension itself, but not to the web service.
+It sets you up to make changes to the client and to the Chrome extension itself, but not to h.

 #.
 Check out the
    `browser extension <https://github.com/hypothesis/browser-extension>`_